pyhoneybot/honeybot/CONTRIBUTING.md

 ## 📃 Full Contributing Guide

-- Don't forget to add your country flag ro the README.md after accepted PR.
+- Don't forget to add your country flag on the README.md after accepted PR.
 I'll have to hunt it down on your profile if you don't.
 - Make sure to follow PEP8

 ### Code Style